Categories: Things To Do

 Traditional Burns Night Food and Drink to Try

-Every year on January 25th, millions of Scots mark the birthday of poet Rabbie Burns with a night of readings, fiery whisky and, of course, warming Scottish food.
-Whether you’re marking the occasion at one of our luxury cottages in Scotland, staying home or visiting friends, these are all the traditional Burns Night food and drink you should try as part of your feast.
+Every year on January 25th, millions of Scots mark the birthday of poet Robert Burns with a night of readings, fiery whisky and, of course, warming Scottish food.
+Whether you’re marking the occasion at one of our luxury cottages in Scotland, staying home or visiting friends, these are all the traditional Burns Night food and drinks you should try as part of your feast.

 Whisky

 Burns often wrote about his love for whisky, even naming it his muse in Scotch Drink.
 He also writes fondly of it in Tam O’Shanter, describing how it gives confidence to the drinker – need any more reason to raise a glass?
-There are five Scotch whisky regions: Islay, Speyside, Campbeltown, Lowland and Highland.
-We’d recommend opting for a selection to find your new favourite, while those who prefer a milder drink can mix it as part of a cocktail.
+There are five Scotch whisky regions: Islay, Speyside, Campbeltown, Lowland, and Highland.
+We’d recommend sampling a selection to find your new favourite, while those who prefer a milder drink can mix it as part of a cocktail.

 Haggis

 It wouldn’t be a Scottish feast without haggis, and it certainly wouldn’t be a Burns Night one.
 It’s made using sheep’s offal, which includes the lungs, hearts, and liver.
-This is then minced before being cooked with oatmeal and suet, sewn in the sheep’s stomach, and boiled for several hours.
+This is minced before being cooked with oatmeal and suet, sewn into the sheep’s stomach, and boiled for several hours.

 Does that idea make your very own stomach turn?
-Don’t worry: vegetarians can also give the traditional dish a try, with meat-free versions growing in popularity that include lentils, seeds and mushrooms.
+Don’t worry: vegetarians can also try the traditional dish, with meat-free versions growing in popularity that include lentils, seeds, and mushrooms.
 And no matter the dietary preferences of your party, we’ve got large group accommodation in Scotland that can accommodate you all.

 To make the serving of haggis super authentic, read Burns’ Selkirk Grace before you sit down to enjoy your feast: